So you won an architecture award! What’s next?

 In the past, architects have largely viewed awards as ways to enhance their branding and raise awareness about their practice, but in this digital-everything era, you can also use your awards activity to generate new leads.

-In my Awards workshop earlier this year, I encouraged architects to prepare their awards entries with three main audiences in mind: the jury; the media; and future clients.
+In my 2-hour CPD Awards workshop, that you can purchase here, I encourage architects to prepare their awards entries with three main audiences in mind: the jury; the media; and future clients.
 By carefully framing your entry text, you can speak to each of these audiences simultaneously.

-I developed that workshop to increase your ROI on awards because entering awards can cost practices thousands of dollars each year.
+If you’re keen to unlock the value of your awards investment, it’s worth learning the method that I developed to increase your ROI on awards, because entering awards can cost practices thousands of dollars each year.
 In fact, your awards outlay may be the largest annual marketing expense of your annual marketing budget, so it makes sense to leverage that investment long after your submissions are lodged.

-Think about the money and time you spent on your 2020 entries, including photography costs; time spent preparing your entries; your client’s time and any cleaning costs they incurred; time spent presenting to the jury (and in typical years, showing juries through your project, which didn’t happen this year because of Covid-19).
+Think about the money and time you spent on this year’s entries, including photography costs; time spent preparing your entries; your client’s time and any cleaning costs they incurred; time spent presenting to the jury..

 So how do you repurpose your entries (and promote your wins!) to generate new projects?